 This is a jointly sponsored four-month grant.
-Fulbright Austria provides the grantee with a maintenance grant of $10,000, a health and accident insurance policy with a maximum coverage of $100,000, and a lump-sum travel grant of €1,500.
+Fulbright Austria provides the grantee with a maintenance grant of $10,000, enrollment in the Accident and Sickness Program for Exchanges with a maximum coverage of $100,000, and a lump-sum travel grant of €1,500.
 The University of Minnesota provides the grantee with a letter of appointment, a gross salary of $8,000, and a $4,000 (gross) university subsidy for housing as well as assistance in identifying housing.
 The University of Minnesota also gives grantees access to customary facilities for visiting faculty (office access, telephone, email, internet).

 Fulbright Austria and the College of Liberal Arts at the University of Minnesota are pleased to request applications for a visiting professorship for an Austrian scholar at the University of Minnesota for the 2020–21 academic year.
 The University of Minnesota welcomes applications from scholars in the social sciences, humanities, and fine arts and especially encourages scholars whose teaching and research falls in the areas of European studies, human rights, immigration & refugee studies, or genocide studies.

 The Fulbright visiting professor is affiliated with the Center for Austrian Studies—an interdisciplinary and interdepartmental research facility for Austrian, Habsburg, and Central European studies established in 1977 as a bicentennial gift of the people and government of Austria to the United States—and the College of Liberal Arts.

 This collaboration is based on a memorandum of understanding concluded by Fulbright Austria and the College of Liberal Arts in 2001 and renewed in 2010.
 This visiting professorship was conceived to rotate among departments in the College of Liberal Arts affiliated with the Center for Austrian Studies.
 Please note that law and education are not part of the College of Liberal Arts.